 Rib bending is one of those lutherie operations which first timers tend to find daunting.
 But it is also a satisfying skill to have under your belt and if you are planning on building more than one instrument in your life it is worth figuring out how to do it.
 I'll get into the actual bending of the ribs for the instrument under construction in a bit, but first let me offer these tips for those that have never tackled this task before.

 Use an electric bending iron.
 The kind of bending iron in the pictures below is expensive but the combination of good heat control and the ability to orient the thing upright make bending to shape a bit easier.
+These days you can find bargains on eBay if the prices from the lutherie tools suppliers scare you.
 If you have such an iron, set the temperature so that it is hot enough so that, when you wrap a soaked piece of wood around it you can hear the hissing of the generated steam and hear the crackle as small drops of water sputter on the hot iron.
 But don't set it so hot that the wood starts to scorch after just a few seconds of contact.
+Don't bother setting it to a specific temperature - set it as specified above.
+Note that a typical electric iron takes about 20 minutes to heat up.

 Use easy to bend, straight grained hardwood for your first instrument(s).
-I recommend plain soft maple, mahogany and poplar as woods that are easy to bend.
+I recommend plain soft maple, Indian rosewood, birch and poplar as woods that are easy to bend.
 Definitely avoid highly figured wood - it tends to fracture on the figure grain lines unless it is specially handled.

 For your first instrument don't try to bend a cutaway or any shape that has really tight bends.
 A standard, non-cutaway guitar is a good place to start.